homeymusic/mami.codi.R/README.md

 harmonics are presented (eliminating place information), then place information is not necessary for pitch.
-Similarly, if all the frequencies within a stimulus are above the upper limits of phase locking, and the temporal envelope information is somehow suppressed, then temporal information is not necessary for pitch perception.”
+Similarly, if all the frequencies within a stimulus are above the upper limits of phase locking, and the frequency envelope information is somehow suppressed, then frequency information is not necessary for pitch perception.”

-from “Revisiting place and temporal theories of pitch”, Andrew J.
+from “Revisiting place and frequency theories of pitch”, Andrew J.
 Oxenham, 2014.

 The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: